Two more deaths recorded in Wirral

-There were two more coronavirus deaths recorded in the latest five-day period in Wirral.
+There were two more coronavirus deaths recorded over the weekend in Wirral.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Wirral.